 How to get there: Danubio Azul's liveaboard diving trips depart from Baltra Island, beside the airport, every Tuesday afternoon at 12:30 hrs.
-Guests fly into Ecuador and take a connecting flight, through Guayaquil or Quito, to Baltra in the Galapagos Islands.
-Both Guayaquil and Quito have daily flights to the islands,.
+Guests fly into Ecuador and take a connecting daily flight, through Guayaquil or Quito, to Baltra in the Galapagos Islands.
 The recommended flight is LATAM XL1413 which lands in Baltra at 12:12 hrs.
 You will need to overnight in Guayaquil or Quito before flying on to the Galapagos.

 If guests arrive in Galapagos before the cruise departure date, the liveaboard operator can pick them up at Itabaca Channel, Santa Cruz at 12:00 hrs.

-On the return leg you will probably need to overnight in Guayaquil or Quito since most international flights depart too early to make the connection possible.
+The last dive of the trip will be at around 11:00 hrs on the penultimate day and you will disembark at on the final morning.
+Please wait at least 18 hours before flying after diving.
+On the return leg to the mainland you will probably need to overnight in Guayaquil or Quito since most international flights depart too early to make the connection possible.
 The recommended flight is LATAM XL1412 which leaves from Galapagos at 13:00 hrs and arrives in Guayaquil (and then Quito) in the mid/late afternoon.
-The last dive of the trip will be at around 11:00 hrs on the penultimate day.
-Please wait at least 18 hours before flying after diving.

 We can place your domestic flight requirements with the liveaboard operator upon request.
 For more information see our Galapagos travel information section.